 In line with that, we also strive to be as transparent as possible about the processes we have in place to store, process and protect personal data.

-What’s Trustpilot doing to prepare for the GDPR?
+What’s Trustpilot doing to comply with the GDPR?

-Our commitment to data security and privacy means that we’ve been preparing for the introduction of a new EU law on data protection that comes into effect on 25 May 2018.
+Our commitment to data security and privacy means that we’ve been making changes to meet the requirements of a new EU law on data protection that came into effect on 25 May 2018.

-The General Data Protection Regulation (GDPR) is being billed as the most comprehensive data privacy law yet, and it requires businesses across the EU and globally to review and rethink how they handle and protect personal data.
+The General Data Protection Regulation (GDPR) has been described as the most comprehensive data privacy law yet, and it requires businesses across the EU and globally to review and rethink how they handle and protect personal data.